Machine-Learning-Tokyo/EdgeAIContest3/BlogPost.md

 Our mission is to create, grow and sustain an inclusive, collaborative and engineering focused environment for students and professionals.
 Together we facilitate opportunities to learn, study and work on Machine Learning and Deep Learning projects and support individuals to reach their fullest potential.

 In this path of learning practical skills and experience, we encourage everyone to take part into collaborative projects and competitions (*example ~ Agriculture project- ...*).
-This blog summarizes the work of 5 MLT members who take part into the [The 3rd AI Edge Contest (Algorithm Contest 2)](https://signate.jp/competitions/256).
+This blog summarizes our (5 MLT members) work and experience for taking part into the [The 3rd AI Edge Contest (Algorithm Contest 2)](https://signate.jp/competitions/256).

 We would like to thank [Signate](https://signate.jp/) for hosting this exciting competition.
 Please check out all the ongoing competitions to gain experience with a large number of datasets.